fsbolero/fsbolero.github.io/docs/Blazor.md

 1. The element to bind must be inside a Component class.
 2. Create an `HtmlRef` as a field of this class.
-3. To bind it to an element, pass it to the attribute `attr.bind` of this element.
+3. To bind it to an element, pass it to the attribute `attr.ref` of this element.
 4. To use it, use its `.Value` property.

 For example, given this small JavaScript function that can focus a DOM element it receives as argument: